Chalarangelo/30-seconds-of-code/blog_posts/javascript-sleep.md

 cover: blog_images/sleepy-cat.jpg
 excerpt: Learn all the different ways you can implement a `sleep()` function in JavaScript.
 firstSeen: 2020-08-04T20:08:54+03:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-11-06T20:51:47+03:00
 ---

-JavaScript does not come with a `sleep()` function out of the box and that is probably a good idea considering the environments where it runs and the trouble such a function could cause if used incorrectly.
-The closest equivalent of such a function is `setTimeout`, however there are other, less common ways to implement a function that will freeze the current thread for a specified amount of time.
+JavaScript does not come with a `sleep()` function out of the box.
+That's probably a good idea considering the environments where it runs and the trouble it could cause if used incorrectly.
+The closest equivalent is the `setTimeout` function, but there are other, less common ways to implement a function that will pause execution for a specified amount of time.

 ### setTimeout

-JavaScript's `setTimeout` sets a timer which executes a function or specified piece of code once the timer expires.
-Only the code inside the `setTimeout` callback will execute after the timer expires, which can lead to nesting issues, as well as code executing out of order if you are not careful.
+JavaScript's `setTimeout` sets a timer which executes some code once the timer expires.
+Only the code inside the `setTimeout` callback will execute after the timer expires.
+This can lead to nesting issues, as well as code executing out of order if you are not careful.

 ```js
 const printNums = () => {